ansonnn07/SQL-Tableau-Portfolio-Project/README.md

 ## COVID-19 Data Exploration
 This folder contains the SQL queries (written and run using Microsoft SQL Server) used to explore the COVID-19 data for the entire world including Malaysia.

+An online SQL Notebook can be viewed in [Deepnote here](https://deepnote.com/@ansonnn/COVID-19-Data-Exploration-kcW1IeL4R6yIeOhaCSrlfg).
+But note that some queries do not work properly there.

 The data is obtained from the [Our World in Data website](https://ourworldindata.org/covid-deaths).

 ## COVID-19 Tableau Viz